BetterLyrics/BetterLyrics.Plugins.Source.LRCLIB/README.md

 # BetterLyrics.Plugins.Source.LRCLIB

-This repo is for releases only.
+This repo is designed to guide you to the right place to learn how to create your own lyrics source plugin.

-For source code, visit https://github.com/jayfunc/BetterLyrics/tree/dev/Plugins/BetterLyrics.Plugins.Source.LRCLIB.
+Since LRCLIB is included in BetterLyrics itself, no releases will be provided.

-You could also use the code in the link above to create your own lyrics source plugin.
+Please visit the source code here: https://github.com/jayfunc/BetterLyrics/tree/dev/Plugins/BetterLyrics.Plugins.Source.LRCLIB.